-Things change fast in the world of digital, as we now see more than 90% of Internet users relying on mobile devices to browse the web every day.
-This means at any given time; more than 3.3 billion people could visit your website via smartphones or tablets.
-Despite this reality, mobile is often an afterthought and as a result a brand’s desktop and mobile experiences don’t match.
+Things change fast in the digital world, as we now see more than 90% of internet users relying on mobile devices to browse the web every day, implying more than 3 billion people could visit your website via smartphones or tablets at any given time.
+Despite this reality, mobile is often an afterthought, and as a result, a brand’s desktop and mobile experiences don’t match.
 A real ordeal for customers!

-Brands must work hard to optimize the customer experience for mobile as there is nothing worse than losing a customer due to bad user experience.
-It’s critical to make sure the mobile site or app is both useful and intuitive, since one extra click or extra hurdle can impact the customer experience considerably.
+Brands must work hard to optimize the customer experience for mobile as there is nothing worse than losing a customer due to a bad user experience.
+It is critical to ensure the mobile site or app is both functional and intuitive since one extra click or extra hurdle can considerably impact the customer experience.

-We have put together 5 mobile design best practices that businesses must follow to maximize the impact at each stage of the customer lifecycle:
+We have put together five mobile design best practices that businesses must follow to maximize the impact at each stage of the customer lifecycle:

 Focus on Getting the First Impression Right